 Johnston Marklee Says Its Time for Architects to Rediscover Architecture

-As the curators of the second iteration of the Chicago Architecture Biennial, the duo Sharon Johnston and Mark Lee will prompt participants to look back at the discipline's history.
+As curators of this year’s Chicago Architecture Biennial, Sharon Johnston and Mark Lee are prompting participants to look back at the discipline’s history.

 It was always the case that the Chicago Architecture Biennial needed more than visitors—530,000 passed through the Chicago Cultural Center, the show’s main venue, in the first go-around—to cement its standing.
 The launch of the program’s follow-up, titled “Make New History,” accomplishes that while adding a few new features to the mix.
 (With more than 100 participating architecture practices and artists, the scope remains sweeping.)
 Metropolis editor Samuel Medina spoke to curators Sharon Johnston and Mark Lee of the architecture firm Johnston Marklee about new exhibition formats, the virtues of Postmodernism, and returning to disciplinary first principles.